atomist-skills/npm-license-usage-skill/README.md

 # What it's useful for

-With this skill you can automatically maintain a third-party OSS license file for your NPM-based project.
+With this skill you can automatically maintain a third-party OSS license usage file for your NPM-based project.

 # Before you get started